mathantunes/atari_pingpong_go/README.md

 ### Infra Layer

-A **EventDispatcher** is responsible for reading *SDL* keyboard events and calling all KeyBoardListener subscribed to the dispatcher
+A **EventDispatcher** is responsible for reading *SDL* keyboard events and calling all KeyBoardListener subscribed to the dispatcher.

 A **EventPooler** is responsible for pooling *SDL* events and calling the respective dispatcher

 ## TODOS:

-* Frame Rate Independence
+* ✔ Frame Rate Independence
 * Score
 * Game Over State -> Win/Lose
 * Multiplayer